jeffThompson/TechnologyAndTheLandscape/WeeklyCalendarAndAssignments/Week02_Observation.md

 Some things you'll be able to see in and from the park:

-* Rock from the [Newark Supergroup](https://en.wikipedia.org/wiki/Newark_Supergroup) (not a band) which formed in the Triassic and Jurassic periods (144-248 million years ago) and can be up to 6 kilometers thick; weather when it formed was subtropical and rainy, creating swamps and lakes
+* Rock from the [Newark Supergroup](https://en.wikipedia.org/wiki/Newark_Supergroup) (not a band, though it should be) which formed in the Triassic and Jurassic periods (144-248 million years ago) and can be up to 6 kilometers thick; the weather when it formed was subtropical and rainy, creating swamps and lakes
 * We can also see [Manhattan schist](https://en.wikipedia.org/wiki/Manhattan#Bedrock), which allows for the skyscrapers in NYC and Jersey City
-* Views of the web of New York harbor, formed by hundred-foot thick glaciers cutting into the schist
+* Views of the web of New York harbor, formed by the [1000-foot-thick Wisconisin Ice Sheet glacier](https://www.nycgovparks.org/about/history/geology) cutting into the schist
 * Nearby lies the Ramapo Fault zone, a 185-mile-long fault that results in recent but small earthquakes
 * Most of the park is a former landfill, created by the railroads
-* Wildlife, which can include lobster, starfish, osprey, dolphins, teredos (4-foot-long worms that eat pilings), and, if you had a hydrophone, the sounds of whales less than 20 miles away
+* Wildlife, which can include lobster, starfish, osprey, dolphins, [teredos](https://en.wikipedia.org/wiki/Teredo_(bivalve)) (4-foot-long worms that eat pilings), and, if you had a hydrophone, the sounds of whales less than 20 miles away

 Northern end of the park: